indywidualny/FaceSlim/README.md

 Releases | [pl] wydania: https://github.com/indywidualny/FaceSlim/releases

 ## Changelog
-& what makes the application awesome
+& what makes the application awesome:

 **1.9**
 * share links from different apps (it also extracts urls from a plain text)